-If you’re serious about good coffee, you know that it’s important to grind your coffee beans as soon as possible before brewing to get the best flavor.
-If you’ve been using pre-ground coffee or a blade grinder, you will immediately notice a huge flavor improvement when you switch to the freshly ground beans of the Barista Touch.
+If you’re serious about good coffee, you know that it’s important to grind your coffee beans as soon as possible before brewing to get the best flavour.
+If you’ve been using pre-ground coffee or a blade grinder, you will immediately notice a huge flavour improvement when you switch to the freshly ground beans of the Barista Touch.

 The grinder in the Breville Barista Touch has 30 grind size settings, which is a significant upgrade from the 16 settings on the Barista Express.

 With more settings, you can find just the right grind size for the perfect extraction.
 With too fine a grind, your espresso will be overly bitter; too coarse, it will be weak and watery.
 There is nothing worse than knowing the ideal shot is impossible to achieve because you don’t have enough settings for dialling in the grind size, and this should never be a problem with the Breville Barista Touch.

 The dose is programmed by time, and grinding is hands-free.
 Just slot the portafilter into the cradle beneath the grinder, and it will grind as needed for a single or double shot.
 You can also dose manually by holding the portafilter against the grind button.